mysql/mysql-workbench/testing/test-suite/casmine/readme.md

   MySuperMatcher<T>(file, line, value, inverse) {}
 };
 ```
-An Expect class always has to derive from 2 classes: `Expect` which is the base for all Expect classes and `MatcherBase` which is the base for all Matcher classes.
-Due to the virtual inheritance used for the matchers, it is necessary to explicitly call the `MatcherBase` constructor, even if the Expect class does not directly derive from it.
+An custom Expect class always has to derive from 2 classes: `Expect` which is the base for all Expect classes and `MatcherBase` which is the base for all Matcher classes.
+Due to the virtual inheritance used for the matchers, it is necessary to explicitly call the `MatcherBase` constructor, even if the sub Expect class does not directly derive from it.

 In addition to these 2 base classes you can derive from any number of your own (or built-in) matcher classes.
 Each of them can provide a specific set of possible matcher functions.
 Take a closer look at the built-in matchers to learn how to write such a class.